vadzim-shandarovich/goodfish-ui-testing/README.md

 You may configure tests using testng.xml file in main project directory.

-*In this project I did not use remote driver and Selenium Grid for easy project configuration and run possibility.*
+*In this project I have not used RemoteWebDriver and Selenium Grid for easy project configuration and run possibility.*